Skip to main content

 How do no annual fee credit cards work?

 A fee-free credit card is very simple – which is why they're very popular.
-When you apply for the card there's no charge, and if you pay your credit balance off each month you will not be charged any interest either
+When you apply for the card there's no charge, and if you pay off your credit balance in full each month you won’t be charged any interest either.

 They could be the best credit card for you if you want a straightforward, low-cost credit card that you don’t have to worry about, or you need one to keep tucked away for emergencies and big purchases.